 Some fruits will be deficient in nutrients for a healthy fermentation.
 How much nutrients the must requires is a guessing game and is dependent on the particular fruit, the area the fruit was grown in and a host of other variables.
 Check some quality recipes for their nutrient requirements and add them at the same times as on the main mead page's Nutrient Addition Schedule.
 Too many chemical nutrients may cause a metallic taste which will take months to age out.
 Try adding yeast hulls to your must for a more natural nutrient which will not cause these off flavors.

-Here is what Curt Stock, last year's AHA meadmaker of the year, recommends for nutrient additions in your melomels, "I prefer to use Fermaid-K (yeast energizer) and diammonium phosphate or DAP (yeast nutrient) for adding the additional nutrient requirements of the yeast during fermentation.
+Here is what Curt Stock, one of AHA's of the year, recommends for nutrient additions in your melomels, "I prefer to use Fermaid-K (yeast energizer) and diammonium phosphate or DAP (yeast nutrient) for adding the additional nutrient requirements of the yeast during fermentation.
 One teaspoon of Fermaid-K and two teaspoons DAP should be adequate for a 5 gallon batch.
 You can mix them together for a stock blend and add them using the following schedule:

 Just be careful when you add nutrients to fermenting must.
 The addition can cause an explosion of CO2 foam.
 Try mixing the nutrients with some of the must first, then add the nutrient/must mixture back into the fermenting mead.
 Stir slowly and increase the speed as the CO2 is released.
 Introduce as much oxygen as you can during the nutrient additions.
 Once the last addition is done, or the mead is near the 50% sugar break, you can stop adding oxygen to the must.
 Keep stirring the cap, but do so gently so you don't introduce oxygen and oxidation.